 Higher Education in America

-These Japanese leaders were right about America's colleges and universities.
+These Japanese leaders were right

+about America's colleges and universities.

-They are the strongest in the world.
+They are the strongest in the world

+strong in terms of the quality of the education they provide,

+in the numbers of students they educate,

+in the ideas they generate that are creating new jobs

+and prosperity every day,

+in the variety and flexibility of our system

+that meets the needs of our diverse population..

-The state of Michigan has one of the finest systems of higher education in the nation, including several of its great universities: Wayne State University, Michigan State University and our own University of Michigan.
+The state of Michigan has one of the finest systems of higher

+education in the nation, including several of its great universities:

+Wayne State University, Michigan State University

+and our own University of Michigan.

 And of course this is becase of the commitments and sacrifices of eight generations of Michigan citizens.

-And perhaps the most impressive thing about Michigan education is the desire of our people to build outstanding universities with a public character--designed to serve the public interest--designed to provide, as one of our early Michigan president's put it, "an uncommon education for the common man."
+And perhaps the most impressive thing about Michigan education is the desire of our people to build outstanding universities with a public character--designed to serve the public interest-- designed to provide, as one of our early Michigan president's put it, "an uncommon education for the common man."
 The fact that we are supported and sustained by the public, carries with it a deep obligation to the people of this State.

-For as the Bible says in Luke, Chapter 12,

-"For unto whomsever much is given, of him shall be much required;
+For as the Bible says in Luke, Chapter 12, "For unto whomsever much is given, of him shall be much required; And to whom men have committed much, of him they will ask all the more."
 I believe this deeply.

-I also believe it applies not just to individuals but to institutions, to our universities.
+I also believe it applies not just to individuals but to institutions, to our universities--to the University of Michigan.
 At the University of Michigan we accept this challenge, this public trust.

-We know we are privileged to serve the people of Michigan.
+We know we are privileged to serve the people of Michigan. and not just to serve some of the people, but to serve all of the people.

-and not just to serve some of the people, but to serve all of the people.
-With Michigan's other public universities we are working more intensely than ever before to serve the people of our State.
+With Michigan's other public universities

+we are working more intensely than ever before

+to serve the people of our State.